 Interest Income and Expense

 Interest income is money earned in interest-bearing bank accounts or other investment vehicles.
 Interest expense is the cost of borrowing money and paying a rate of interest on that debt.
 These numbers may or may not be combined into one figure.

-Finally, income tax is deducted.
-Typically, this is the last deduction before the final line in the statement: the bottom line.
 The bottom line represents the net profit or the net loss, and answers the question: During this accounting period, was this company able to turn a profit, or did they operate at a loss?

 Earnings Per Share